 Given these uncertainties, this Assessment calculates the total cost of ownership with and without incentives.
 The cost model considers two incentive types: a purchase incentive based on the HVIP program, and an LCFS credit revenue stream.
 The purchase incentive is assumed to be \$45,000 for near-zero natural gas trucks and \$165,000 for battery-electric trucks.
 The value of LCFS credits is based on a \$149 credit price and uses the recently adopted modifications to the LCFS program that will go into effect January 1, 2019.
+It must be noted that credit prices under the LCFS program are based on market demand.
+Since the inception of the LCFS program, credit prices have varied substantially and prices react to a number of different influences.
+These include political/regulatory pressures, legal challenges to the LCFS program, CARB modifications to the LCFS regulation, and emergence of new sources of credit generation.
+The extension of the LCFS program's carbon intensity benchmarks through 2030 are no guarantee of the longevity of the program or a guarantee of credit prices under the program.
 To be conservative, it is recommended that economic workability be based on non-incentivized cost of ownership.